Lars Nootbaar Player Props: Cardinals vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff is 28th in MLB with a collective eight strikeouts per nine innings.
+- The Royals pitching staff is 27th in the league with a collective eight strikeouts per nine innings.

-- The Royals' 5.11 team ERA ranks 28th among all MLB pitching staffs.
+- The Royals have the 28th-ranked team ERA across all league pitching staffs (5.13).

-- Royals pitchers combine to rank 20th in baseball in home runs allowed (141 total, 1.2 per game).
+- Royals pitchers combine to give up 143 total home runs at a clip of 1.2 per game (to rank 20th in the league).

-- Coleman takes the mound for his first start of the season for the Royals.
+- Ragans (3-3) takes the mound for the Royals in his fourth start of the season.
+He's put together a 3.86 ERA in 42 2/3 innings pitched, with 46 strikeouts.

-- The 26-year-old righty pitched in relief in his most recent outing this season, one of 17 appearances so far.
+- The left-hander last appeared on Monday against the Boston Red Sox, when he tossed 6 2/3 innings, allowing one earned run while giving up four hits.

-- In 17 appearances this season, he has a 10.05 ERA and 10.7 strikeouts per nine innings, while opponents are hitting .286 against him.
+- The 25-year-old has put up an ERA of 3.86, with 9.9 strikeouts per nine innings, in 20 games this season.
+Opponents have a .227 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.